Employee Engagement Programs

 Gildan's Saving our Family Program

 Gildan’s "Saving Our Family" assistance program responds to the needs expressed by many of our employees who request support in handling personal issues and family situations in a safe environment and non-confrontational manner.
 This program provides employees with free access to confidential counseling conducted by a certified professional specialized in marriage and family affairs.
-The "Saving Our Family" initiative has been in place at a number of our textile and hosiery facilities since 2009 and has fully extended to all Gildan Honduras facilities and the Dominican Republic.
-In 2014, the program offered more than 800 sessions for our employees in Honduras and close to 400 sessions in the Dominican Republic.
+The "Saving Our Family" initiative has been in place at a number of our textile and hosiery facilities since 2009 and has fully extended to all Gildan facilities in Honduras and the Dominican Republic.
+In 2015, the program offered more than 1,300 sessions for our employees in Honduras and over 600 sessions in the Dominican Republic.